luweili1/Minesweeper/README.md

 Basic Rules
 Start the Game: Press enter to begin and start the timer.
 Uncover a Cell: Left-click on a cell to reveal what is underneath.
-If you uncover a mine, it's game over!
+(If you uncover a mine, it's game over!)
 Numbers on the cells indicate how many mines are adjacent to that cell you have uncovered.
 Flag a Mine: Use Right-click to place a flag on a cell you suspect contains a mine.
-Winning the Game: To win, uncover all cells that do not contain mines.
+Winning the Game: To win, uncover all cells that do not contain mines

 Technologies Used
 MineSveipar is built using: